Materials graph tutorial – Lens Studio

 As you can see when scrolling through the TAB list in the Graph Editor, there are a lot of nodes to choose from.

-Most are simple mathematical operations (like Multiply or Add), because that’s what nodes do.
+Most are simple mathematical operations (like Multiply or Add).

 They take information, do some mathematical operation on it, and pass it through to the next node.

 “Information”, in this context, means a number.
-So the color red will be represented by a number (between 0 and 1 – 0 for least red, and 1 for most red),
+So the color red will be represented by a number (between 0 and 1 – 0 for no red, and 1 for 100% red),

 and the same goes for green and blue.